usnews/brightspot-cms/docs/documentation/querying.md

 Using the `groupBy` method allows queries to return items in groupings, based on associations.
-In the example below we will return a count of articles grouped by the tags associated with each.
+The example below returns a count of articles grouped by the tags associated with each.

-To show how group works we'll use the following example Article that contains the Tag field that we will group by.
+The following example shows how Group By works, using Articles that contain the Tag field that can be grouped by.

 {% highlight java %}